 With FBA, you send your product to one of Amazon's fulfillment centers.
 Once you make a sale, Amazon will pick, pack, and ship your order.
 They will even cover the customer service related to that order.
 FBA is an optional service and you can always choose to fulfill orders yourself.

-Later in this article, we will cover the pros and cons of using FBA in more detail.
+Later in this article, we will cover the benefits and downsides of using FBA in more detail.
 For now, we'll just cover the two types of fees you'll pay when using FBA.

 1. Fulfillment fee

 This fee covers picking, packing, shipping, and providing customer service for your orders.
 These fees are based on the weight and dimensions of your product.